Energy drink: Energy shots

+Normal energy drink put poured into water for convienence.

 By ingredient

 Caffeinated alcoholic drink

 Energy drinks such as Red Bull are often used as mixers with alcoholic drinks, producing mixed drinks such as Vodka Red Bull which are similar to but stronger than rum and coke with respect to the amount of caffeine that they contain.
 Sometimes this is configured as a bomb shot, such as the Jägerbomb or the F-Bomb—Fireball Cinnamon Whisky and Red Bull.

 Caffeinated alcoholic drinks are also sold in some countries in a wide variety of formulations.
 The American products Four Loko and Joose originally combined caffeine and alcohol before caffeinated alcoholic drinks were banned in the US in 2010.

+Non-caffeinated energy drink

+Some energy drinks do not contain the stimulant caffeine; instead, they may contain L-theanine, tyrosine, B-vitamins (B_{6} and B_{12}), BCAA, EAA and other compounds such as taurine, L-carnitine, rhodiola rosea or ginseng extract.

+Due to the lack of caffeine or CNS stimulants, these type of caffeine-free energy drinks do not provide the same mental boost given by caffeine, and their stimulant effect may be higher on older adults.